Giorgia Lupi x & Other Stories +

 At & Other Stories

-Sheer tulle midi length dress made with recycled polyester.
-Featuring an oversized, gathered silhouette and geometric embroidery designed by Giorgia Lupi as part of our collaboration.
-V-neck Length of dress: 127.2cm / 50" (size 36) Model wears: EU 36 / UK 10 / US 4 / Small Model height: 177cm / 5'9" We teamed up with Giorgia Lupi to co-create a collection of hand-drawn prints, turning data-driven narratives into wearable stories with deeper meanings.
+Voluminous long hooded puffer coat with an oversized silhouette, allover reflective dot print and large, padded flap pockets.
+Featuring a placket-covered zipper and button closures.
+Duo chest pockets High button-up neck Internal zip puller Length of coat: 118.2cm / 46.5" (size 36) Model wears: EU 36 / UK 10 / US 4 / Small We teamed up with Giorgia Lupi to co-create a collection of hand-drawn prints, turning data-driven narratives into wearable stories with deeper meanings.